Last Mile Delivery Statistics: Key Trends & Insights for 2026

 This critical component of supply chain management encompasses various sub-processes, including real-time tracking, route planning, vehicle dispatch, proof of delivery, and customer communication.
 Businesses today are investing in advanced last-mile delivery software and digital tools to manage these operations effectively.
 Key elements include:

-• Returns Management: Streamlining reverse logistics for customer satisfaction.
+Returns Management: Streamlining reverse logistics for customer satisfaction.

-• Driver Management: Tracking delivery agent productivity and timeliness.
+Driver Management: Tracking delivery agent productivity and timeliness.

-• Customer Communication: Delivering notifications, ETAs, and post-delivery feedback.
+Customer Communication: Delivering notifications, ETAs, and post-delivery feedback.

 The last-mile delivery market is expanding rapidly as businesses compete on delivery experience, cost effectiveness, and operational efficiency.
 Below are 25 statistics that highlight how the industry is evolving in 2025.

-1. $258.68 billion will be the last mile delivery market size by 2030
+1. $258.68 billion will be the last-mile delivery market size by 2030

 Over half of all delivery costs are attributed to last-mile services, primarily due to labor, vehicle maintenance, urban congestion, and tight delivery windows.
-Optimizing last-mile delivery is now a cost-control imperative for logistics teams.
+Optimizing last-mile delivery costs is now a cost-control imperative for logistics teams.
 (Source)

-3. 5% of deliveries fail, costing $17.78 each
+3. 5% of deliveries fail on the first attempt, costing $17.78 each

 Failed deliveries due to incorrect addresses, missed time slots, or poor coordination result in significant losses.
 This highlights the urgent need for last-mile delivery software and enhanced customer communication.
 (Source)